nupurkapoor/source-spitter/README.md

 #### Project Setup
 * The modules folder has not been committed to git.
 Run `npm install` from root directory `source-spitter`
 * To run the project locally: `DEBUG=source-spitter:* npm start`.
 Unless specifically told, the webpage should be accessible at //localhost:3000/
-* To access heroku deployed version of the project:

 #### Project Structure and Definitions
 The application is built on Node's Express framework, with Javascript, and jQuery in assistance.
 A very simple site to access source code and related information for a user submitted url.
 To maintain the requiremnet specifications the fetched documnet is not man-handled at all.
 It is displayed as-is, in real life applications, I would have first cleaned nad re formated the recieved data.